henriquealbert/simpletasks/README.md

-# Charm - Simple Tasks
+# Charm - Simple Tasksssssss
 Built with my new preferred stack: CHARM (Chakra-UI, React, Meteor).

 ## What and why this stack?